-FACT: While black walnut trees do release an allelopathic chemical called juglone, which can inhibit the growth of some plants, many others are able to grow beneath and near them.
+FACT: While black walnut trees do release an allelopathic chemical called juglone, which can inhibit the growth of some plants, many others are able to grow perfectly well beneath and near them.
 Zinnia, daylily, phlox, shasta daisy, begonia, Japanese maple, forsythia and purple coneflower all are capable of thriving near a black walnut tree.
 Your local cooperative extension or master gardener program will have a complete list for your region.

 Myth: Newspaper and Cardboard Are Superb Weed Barriers

 FACT: In certain situations, newspaper and cardboard can be used as weed barriers and then covered with wood chips or organic mulch.
 The problem is, they can impede water penetration and gas exchange if they become too wet or too dry.
 The same goes if they’re applied too heavily.
 Use no more than four to six sheets of newspaper or one layer of cardboard as sheet mulch.